HITEQUEST

 • the department's budget.

-Typically for a position of the same level as your current job, you will be offered a 10 to 15 percent increase in salary.
+Typically for a position of the same level as your current job, you may be offered a 10 to 20 percent salary increase in a new company.

-The increase will be greater if the new position involves more responsibilities.
+The increase may be even greater if the new position involves more responsibilities.

-A problem you may encounter if you have been with the same company for a lengthy period of time is that you salary has not kept up with the market.
+The problem you may encounter if you have been with the same company for a lengthy period of time is that you salary has not kept up with a market.

 For engineers an annual raise is typically between 2 to 5%, depending on how well your company is doing.
 Your rating reflects your performance relative to your peers and relative to expectations.
-It is usually a scale as follows:
+It is usually a scale like the following:

-Managers are instructed to rate their employees according to a specific distribution to prevent them from giving all their employees 5's.
+Managers, on the other side, are instructed to rate their employees according to a specific distribution to prevent them from giving all their employees a 1.

-Based on the rating you get from your manager the HR gives you a salary raise.
+After all, based on the rating that you get from your manager the HR assignes you a salary raise.

-The problem is sometimes a manager gives 3 to everyone to keep peace, or he wants to promote you but can't get authorization.
+Sometimes a manager gives 3 to everyone just to keep peace, or he/she wants to promote you and gives you higher rating but can't get authorization from upper management.

 How to find out the current market rate?
-Ask your HR, or if think you deserve more - talk to headhunter.
-They know current market rates - it's their job.
+Ask your HR, do a research.